 rest of the jumpers unindentified.
 This is pretty difficult due to this being a multilayer board!

-7 vias in a copper fill next to the big cap near power button, looks like -12V output from a DCDC.
+7 vias in a copper fill next to the big cap near power button, +Vin from the DC jack.

-Serial interface running on +/-9V, should work with everything.
+The serial interface is running on +/-9V, should work with everything.

 I'm curious why the NetBSD kernel hangs on boot if pckbc0 is not disabled.
 The kernel boots fine if you compile it without pckbc, but that causes some other problems - like for example no keyboard until the kernel initializes the USB devices, which leaves you without the ability to type during that time.

 When I first installed NetBSD on it I managed to screw up the partition table (on i386 partition C and D is whole NetBSD MBR partition and whole disk respectively).
 I could not reproduce that screwup.
 It might have been something to do with OpenBSD being installed previously on that (but when OpenBSD froze on it's kernel relink stage for 30 minutes (this is a 366MHz Geode and a slow IDE interface, remember?) i just yanked the power cord and installed NetBSD on it).

 So far I've managed to find the exact bus_space_write_1 call that hangs the CPU!

 The kernel hangs when trying to write a value to IO port 0x64, which is the PS/2 command register.

 The CS5536AD Companion Devive emulates a PS/2 keyboard controller.
 It maps I/O port writes to the right MSRs (Model Specific Registers - special registers in x86 based CPUs available with rdmsr and wrmsr instructions, since Pentium).
 IO ports 60h and 64h are mapped to allow BIOS and such to interface with the emulated PS/2 keyboard "the old way".